 On cruises, Alan and I like to get moving when the ship is in port.
 That’s how we found ourselves enjoying an active day in Bergen during a Norwegian fjords cruise.
 We walked the streets of this charming city, then boarded a funicular to hike the trails of Mt.
 Floyen.
 A port of call on our Regent Seven Seas cruise, Bergen proved to be scenic, historic and brimming with activities to satisfy even the most active traveler.

 We booked our cruise excursion, The Mt.
-Floyen Hiking Tour, before we left home using Regent’s online service.
+Floyen Hiking Tour, before leaving home using Regent’s online service.
 In Bergen, a guide met our group near the gangway of the ship.
 From there, she led us through the colorful streets of Bryggen, an historic wharf area, as she described the city’s involvement with the Hanseatic League.

 This excursion lasted about four hours, was well-planned and satisfied our need to be active.
 More importantly, it did what a cruise excursion is meant to do—whet our appetites for more.
 We’d love to return and explore the area on our own.
-These carwalks look fun.
-What do you think?

 Are you an independent traveler?
 This is an easy itinerary to follow on your own, although you’ll miss out on the depth of experience that a knowledgeable guide provides.